pramoood/suricata-mitre-splunk/README.md

 - Splunk Universal Forwarder shipping logs to the SIEM
 - Elastic IP for a stable public-facing address
 - Security group scoped so admin ports (SSH, web UI) are IP-restricted while honeypot bait ports are open to the internet
+- SSH access restricted to trusted IPs and requires the EC2 private key for access

 ### Connectivity